Our approach to transparency

 Nickel, Ferroalloys |

 The Global Reporting Initiative (GRI) is an international independent standards organisation that develops and disseminates voluntary sustainability reporting frameworks.
 Its GRI Sustainability Reporting Standards (GRI Standards) are widely adopted global standards for sustainability reporting.
-Our annual Sustainability Report and ESG Data Book are prepared with reference to the GRI Standards using GRI 1: Foundation 2021, and are available here.
+Our annual Sustainability Report and ESG Data Book are prepared with reference to the GRI Standards using GRI 1: Foundation 2021, and are available from our website.

 Principles we follow